The 100 Days Moxa Challenge for Long COVID

 Bilateral Ki9 18 cones per day

-Protocol #4 (which we called the ‘vagus protocol’ – the only one which required a helper, and therefore the most problematic in respect of completions):-
+Protocol #4 (which we called the ‘vagus protocol’ – the only one which required a helper):-

 GV12 21 cones per day

-We report the current outcome data below, but stress that they are not final because we still have a number of ongoing uncompleted Challengers somewhere between start and finish.
+We report the current outcome data below.
 We must also stress that they should only be considered in the light of many limitations, some of which we identify below.

-Firstly, though, here are some important enrolment anomalies reflecting adherences and completions (as of 10th September):
+Firstly, though, here are some important enrolment anomalies reflecting adherences and completions (these data have not been updated since 10th September 2022):

 207 ‘preliminary’ questionnaires were completed (this number now will not change).